Home to a vibrant community who share a faith in Jesus Christ.

 God has been worshipped on the site of Sheffield Cathedral for over 1000 years and counting.
 It stands as a symbol of God’s love for us all, whoever we are and whatever our need.
 The Cathedral is a centre for Christian worship in the Diocese of Sheffield and we invite you to join us at one of our many and regular services.

-Discover the fascinating stories of some of Sheffield’s most famous Victorians including the Cole Brothers, Mark Firth and Samuel Holberry, some of the 87,000 residents of this hidden Victorian landscape.
+Discover the fascinating stories of some of the cemetery’s 87,000 residents in this hidden Victorian landscape.

 Join London Concertante and get in to the spirit of Christmas with this unforgettable night of music!

 Discover how to interpret examples of these around Sheffield Cathedral.

 A Heritage of Remembrance in the two Chapels of St George.

 Find out what really happened to Mary in her captivity years in this journey around the places she was held captive.

 Learn about the challenges of treating these soldiers in the city’s hospitals and how this experience benefitted the civilian population of the city after the war.